Recycling Pilot Program

 When will the pilot program start?

-We are projecting the pilot projects to kick off sometime late spring of 2018.
+We are projecting the pilot projects to kick off sometime in early 2019.

 Who will be selected to participate in the pilot program?